After our flood last year, water conservation may not be top of mind but in Calgary, one of Canada’s driest cities, the pressure is on.

 Tips to Reduce Water Consumption

 - Install water-conserving toilets.
 Toilets are easily the biggest water hog in your house.
 We have a wide range of fixtures for you to choose from.
 Thinking water conservation right up front will put you ahead of the curve.
 Don’t forget to check the city’s rebate program – you may qualify.
 Want to comparison shop?
-No problem.
-Check this independent report to see which toilet option might work best for you.
+No problem. .
 And feel free to ask us any questions – we’re here to help.

 - “MacGyver” your own toilet.
 Did you know that taking a 2L pop bottle, weighting it with sand and then filling it with water to put in your tank – screw the lid on tight! – can reduce your toilet’s flush and save 40 or more litres of water a day?
 Low tech and cost effective.